 The industry-first creative analytics component of the platform will help to show ad effectiveness while driving the ability for enhanced conception and development.
 Visually based graphs will allow advertisers the ability to compare the performance of any ad creative, regardless of the date of launch, to uncover high-performance ads and audiences, while intelligent tags and tag clouds help to identify winning creative elements, displays gaps in ad creative or audience coverage to inform the creative brief process.

 Brian Bowman, CEO of Consumer Acquisition, states: “We know that creative is the most important element in social advertising and we’re honored to be working with many top advertisers on Facebook.
 We’re thrilled to deliver on their request for support of SnapChat, Pinterest and the mobile web via IAB ads.
 We’ve simplified their creative approvals and collaboration with a Trello-like, task manager.
 We’ve enhanced our advanced creative analytics to help guide strategic decisions on which ads are working well and produce the highest ROI vs which ads are burning out and need to be redesigned.”

 About Consumer Acquisition

-Founded in 2013, Consumer Acquisition is the most trusted provider of creative, SaaS tools and user acquisition services for advertising on Facebook, Instagram, Google UAC, Snap, Pinterest, and IAB.
+Founded in 2013, Consumer Acquisition is the most trusted provider of creative, SaaS tools and user acquisition services for advertising on Facebook, Instagram, Google App Campaign, Snap, Pinterest, and IAB.
 We’re your partner for creative strategy, production, optimization & analytics of social advertising.
 We’ve created over 300,000 videos and acquired over 150 million app installs and leads for Glu Mobile, Wooga, JamCity, Ember Entertainment, Nodding Frog, Checkout51, Autogravity and many more.